Table of contents

 Incorrect classification mapping for occupation_current and occupation_flat

-We have incorrectly coded four current occupation classifications: "5221 Metal forming, welding and related trades" and "5222 Tool makers, tool fitters and markers-out" to "521 Metal forming, welding and related trades".
-The two classifications should be coded to "522 Tool makers, tool fitters and markers-out".
-In addition, “2211 Generalist medical practitioners” and “2212 Specialist medical practitioners” to “21 Science, research, engineering and technology professionals”.
-These should be coded to “22 Health professionals”.
+We previously advised users that four current occupation classifications had been coded incorrectly: "5221 Metal forming, welding and related trades" and "5222 Tool makers, tool fitters and markers-out" to "521 Metal forming, welding and related trades".
+The two classifications should have been coded to "522 Tool makers, tool fitters and markers-out".
+In addition, "2211 Generalist medical practitioners" and "2212 Specialist medical practitioners" to "21 Science, research, engineering and technology professionals".
+These should have been coded to "22 Health professionals".

 Back to table of contents3.
 Cite this methodology